TV adverts have to be one of the most enduring forms of marketing, so it makes sense that a lot of brand marketers focus their campaigns on them.

 Is there a way to do that other than by tracking them?
 We very much doubt that!

-The data might also show, as the point above, whether it’s worth creating a slightly different advert that could better target a completely new target audience.
+The data might also show whether it’s worth creating a slightly different advert that could better target a completely new target audience.

 What Happens When Brands Don’t Track TV Campaigns?